GSA/digitalgov.gov/content/posts/2014/11/2014-11-21-results-2014-federal-user-experience-survey.md

 authors:
   - jonathan-rubin
 categories:
-  - Accessibility
+  - accessibility
-  - Communities
+  - communities
-  - Design
+  - design
-  - Monthly Theme
+  - monthly-theme
   - user-testing-and-research
-  - UX
+  - ux
 tag:
   - AoI
-  - BLS
+  - bls
-  - federal user experience community
+  - user-experience-community-of-practice
-  - US Bureau of Labor Statistics
+  - us-bureau-of-labor-statistics
   - usability
-  - user experience
+  - user-experience
-  - UX
+  - ux

 ---

 The cream of the crop of the top of the mountain of ALL of the surveys I run has to be the Federal User Experience (UX) Survey.
 It&#8217;s the second time I&#8217;ve had the privilege of running it with **Jean Fox**, research psychologist extraordinaire from the Bureau of Labor Statistics.
 When I start thinking about learning what all of my UX colleagues are doing, and designing solutions for them based on real data, I start clasping my fingers together like Mr. Burns.